Hydrodynamic description of direct photon spectra and elliptic flow in Pb+Pb collisions at LHC: Temperature profile

 \section{Temperature profile}

-In the source function defined in Eq.~\eqref{eq:source}, the temperature has to be specified.
+In the source function defined in Eq.~(\ref{eq:source}), the temperature has to be specified.
 In this work, the temperature is given by an exact and analytic, self-similar solution of perfect fluid hydrodynamics based on Ref.~\cite{Csorgo:2003ry}.
 Although this solution was found with finite chemical potential, in this manuscript we describe the medium at zero chemical potential.
 In such a medium, defining conserved particle number is problematic due to the continuously created and annihilated virtual particles, so the solution used in this manuscript can be given by the temperature and the entropy density with the equation of state $\varepsilon=\kappa p$, where $\kappa$, in general, can be the function of the temperature.

-The spatial anisotropy can be introduced into this hydrodynamic model by the so-called scale variable, which satisfies the $u^{\mu}\partial_{\mu}s=0$ equation.
-In the case of an elliptic fireball it can be written in elliptical coordinates as
+The spatial anisotropy can be introduced into this hydrodynamic model by the so-called scale variable $s$, that has a vanishing co-moving derivative $u^{\mu}\partial_{\mu}s=0$.
+In the case of an elliptic fireball, it can be written in elliptical coordinates as

 where the parameters $R$ and $\epsilon_2$ are related to the axis of the ellipsoid in the Cartesian system as